Skip to content

 There's no automated rollback.
 If a migration needs to be reverted:

-1. Write a new migration that undoes the change (e.g., DROP COLUMN for an ADD COLUMN)
+1. Write a new migration that undoes the change (e.g., DROP TABLE or DROP COLUMN)

 2. Apply the new migration